dill/RDistanceBook/index.md

     * *How certain are we in our estimates?*: uncertainty estimation, explanation of variance components.
   2. Spatial models for distance sampling data
     * *Why build spatial models?*: Why use a DSM rather than just Horvitz-Thompson?
 What are the benefits/costs?
-    * *Survey set up*: what does a DSM survey look like?
+    * *Survey data setup*: what does a DSM survey look like?
 Data setup.
     * *Model formulation*: what do we require from the model, 2-stage modelling, why GAMs?
 What does the response mean?
     * *Crash course in GAMs*: What are GAMs?
 Wigglyness, penalties, "this is just a GLM"
     * *Adding covariates*: static vs. dynamic variables, how does this dichotomy change the response.
 Term selection, how do we know a term is "useful"?
 How do we interpret smooth terms?
 When should we use random effects?